Bigshan/naoqi_sublime_text_plugin/README.md

 <h2>To do:</h2>
 <ol>
 <li>Current snippets are standard Python ones, so they need checked.</li>
-<li>More NAOqi snippets needed, the only one currently is 'Choregraph box'.
+<li>More NAOqi snippets needed, the only one currently is 'choregraph box'.
 Email me any you want included.</li>
 <li>Documentation crawler needs re-written to be more robust using Beautiful Soup.</li>
 <li>Needs to highlight or remove deprecated methods.</li>
-<li>Add events, proxies ....</li>
+<li>Add events, HIGH PRIORITY</li>
 <li>Have a think about the C++ API.</li>
+<li>The completions window is quite small, and not configurable, so need to optimise display of info.</li>
+<li>Maybe show a methods arguments in the completions window, for clarity, and as some class::methods are similar.</li>
 </ol>

 <h2>Bugs:</h2>